sa2c/sunpyter/README.md

     which will find all the remote jobs launched by sunpyter
     and terminates them.
-  * **I get ERROR: /cdt_storage/<my_username> does not exist.**
-    You need to log into the CDT storage log in node to have your home directory created first.
   * **I get some other ERROR message and I am on Windows.**
     Chances are that some scripts were modified when git downloaded them.